pirelaurent/cytographDB/public/docs/install.md

 DB > Create graph from DB >
 ```

-You should see the list of PostgreSQL databases.
+You should see the list of available PostgreSQL databases.
-Choose one to generate its graph.
+Choose one DB name to generate its graph.

 ---

+# Documentation format

+Install a **markdown plug-in in your navigator** as documentation is in Markdown language.

+This development has used ***Markdown Viewer 5.2***  with the options
+- *Theme - github* *AUTO*   (for wide tables if any, change to a larger option )

+---

-# 🧪 Optional: Install Demo Database `democytodb`
+## Optional: Install Demo Database `democytodb`

 To test the app as this documentation, use the SQL scripts in `public/docs/sql`.